 If you’re in need of quick cash, here’s where to start:

 - Sell your car: If you live in a metropolitan area, you might be fine without a car.
 If you live in a more rural area without public transportation, you could sell your current car and buy a cheaper one.
 That could free up more than $1,000 for you.

 - Sell other higher end items: Consider selling things like televisions, collectibles, jewelry, furniture, or sports equipment.
 You can repurchase them (or items of similar value) for the same price later on if you need the money temporarily.
-The best place to sell items fast is through sites like Craigslist and Facebook Marketplace.
-If you have more time and an item is rare or in high-demand, such as a cell-phone, consider selling an item on eBay.

 - Yard sale: To sell the rest of your stuff, such as clothing, used kids gear, books, tools, etc., have a yard or garage sale.
 If you’re committed, you can set up a yard sale in as little as a day.
 Have your sale on Saturday when most people are off work.